 Remuneration of the board and senior employees

 The general meeting determines the remuneration of directors.
 The board determines the remuneration of the president and CEO.
 The chief executive determines the remuneration of the other members of the company’s senior management.
-Guidelines have been specified by the board for the remuneration of senior executives in Petoro pursuant to the frameworks specified in the guidelines for state ownership – attitude to executive pay.
-Details of the actual remuneration paid in 2014 are provided in the notes to the annual accounts.
+The board amended guidelines for the remuneration of senior executives in Petoro during 2015 to accord with the frameworks specified in the new guidelines on pay and other remuneration for senior executives in wholly or partly state-owned enterprises and companies, which came into force on 13 February 2015.
+Details of the actual remuneration paid in 2015 are provided in the notes to the annual accounts.

 Information and communication

 The Petoro board has established a communication strategy to ensure that an open dialogue is pursued both in-house and externally, so that the company’s employees and other stakeholders are well informed about its business activities.